quack-ai/platform/CONTRIBUTING.md

-# Contributing to contribution-platform
+# Contributing to maintainer-platform

 Everything you need to know to contribute efficiently to the project!

 Whatever the way you wish to contribute to the project, please respect the [code of conduct](CODE_OF_CONDUCT.md).

 ## Codebase structure

-- [`src/`](https://github.com/quack-ai/contribution-platform/blob/main/src/) - The actual platform codebase
+- [`src/`](https://github.com/quack-ai/maintainer-platform/blob/main/src/) - The actual platform codebase
-- [`./traefik.yml`](https://github.com/quack-ai/contribution-platform/blob/main/traefik.yml) - Configuration file for the reverse proxy
+- [`./traefik.yml`](https://github.com/quack-ai/maintainer-platform/blob/main/traefik.yml) - Configuration file for the reverse proxy

 ## Continuous Integration